 What to check:

-- Remove all debris from gutter channels — particularly near downpipe entries where blockages concentrate
+- Remove all debris from gutter channels, particularly near downpipe entries where blockages concentrate

 - Flush gutters with a hose to verify they drain freely to the downpipe

-- Check that the gutter is securely fixed — bracket screws that have pulled loose are common after years of thermal expansion
+- Check that the gutter is securely fixed — bracket screws that have pulled loose are common after years of thermal expansion and contraction

 Step 2 — Downpipe Inspection and Clearance